DTC101: Introduction to Digital Technology & Culture

 Both attendance and participation will be monitored and deficiencies in either/both will result in lower final grades.
 Participation means being attentive in class, joining in discussions, engaging in informal critiques and completing all in-class and outside assignments.

-You will receive a poor participation grade if you repeatedly arrive late to class and/or take up valuable class time with activity unrelated to class (such checking mail and facebook).
-Stay focused, share ideas, be awesome and you will get an exellent participation grade.
+You will receive a poor participation grade if you are not present in our Zoom sessions or Slack discussions.
+Share ideas, respond to others’ ideas, be awesome and you will get an excellent participation grade.
 It is that simple.

 You are allowed 1 class absences.
 Each class absence after that will result in a five point deduction from the final cumulative points.
 It is your responsibility to make sure I check your attendance if you arrive after the start of class.
 Frequent late arrivals, leaving early, or other forms of lack of attendance will also deduct points from the cumulative total.
 Absent students remain responsible for all course matters during their absence(s).
 Opportunities to make up missed work may not be available.